taaaraaa/tsla-price-prediction/README.md

 - Tesla Stock Price over time
 - Elon Musk Tweets

-For stock price, I used yahoo finance to collect data by python For Elon Musk Tweets, I downloaded a dataset from Kaggle as it is no longer free to use Tweeter API
+For stock price, I used yahoo finance to collect data by python.

+For Elon Musk Tweets, I downloaded a dataset from Kaggle as it is no longer free to use Tweeter API.

 ### Step 2: Exploratory data analysis
 Here I have included some of the EDA.